• Skip to main content

 • Smoked Salmon Deviled Eggs

-• Persimmon Bruschetta Appetizer
+• Persimmon Bruschetta

 Top down view of tomato tartlets arranged close together.

-Zesty Tomato Tartlets
+Tomato Tartlets (Puff Pastry)

-These Tomato Tartlets are made with light and flaky puff pastry and a topping of tomatoes and feta cheese coated in a sweet and zesty honey balsamic dressing.
+These tomato tartlets are made with light and flaky puff pastry and a topping of tomatoes and feta cheese coated in a sweet and zesty honey balsamic dressing.
 Quick and simple to put together, perfect for easy entertaining!

-5 from 1 vote
+5 from 2 votes

 Print Pin Rate